 The series of events that led up to the Singapore summit started in early 2017 when Trump started his maximum pressure campaign on North Korea, rallying the international community to impose strict sanctions on the hermit state.

 Pyongyang remained unfazed for much of 2017 and continued aggressive development of its ballistic missile and nuclear weapons program.
 But in the first days of 2018, Kim signaled a change of course.

-Kim’s announcement in January was followed by a flurry of meetings and activity, culminating in a personal request to meet with Trump on March 8.
+A flurry of meetings and activity followed Kim’s announcement in January, culminating in a personal request to meet with Trump on March 8.
 The White House responded, and Pompeo went to Pyongyang in early April and again on May 9.

-On May 10, Pompeo, alongside Trump, greeted three Americans who were freed by North Korea after being held hostage for several years.
+On May 10, Pompeo, alongside Trump, greeted three Americans freed by North Korea after being held hostage for several years.

 Trump canceled the summit in a letter to Kim on May 24 after communications soured.
 However, it was back on by June 1, the same day one of Kim’s top aides, Kim Yong Chol, hand-delivered a letter from Kim to Trump at the White House.

 Trump said the letter was a greeting of sorts.
 “It was really a very warm letter, a very nice letter.
-I appreciated it very much,” he said.
+I appreciated it very much.”